 Where to stay in Nations Park (North-east Lisbon)

-Nations Park was the site of the World Fair in 1998, and thus its architecture is more contemporary than most other city locations.
-Nations Park has a pretty waterfront location and good transport connections, but it might not be ideal for expats who want to truly experience the community atmosphere of Lisbon, as it is some distance from the centre.
+Nations Park was the site of the World Fair in 1998.
+As a result, its architecture is more contemporary than most other city locations.
+Nations Park has a pretty waterfront location and good transport connections.
+However, it might not be ideal for expats who want to truly experience the community atmosphere of Lisbon, as it is some distance from the center.